Exploring your aesthetic options?

 • Unrealistic expectations (e.g., expecting a different person’s nose or zero swelling/zero scars).

-• Untreated body-dysmorphic concerns or major life stressors that could hinder post-op care.
+• Untreated body-dysmorphic concerns or major life stressors could hinder post-op care.

 • Inability to commit to recovery instructions (sleep positioning, splint care, activity limits) and follow-up visits.